captdeaf/bzwikipedia/README.txt

 How to UPDATE:

-  Simply kill the server, drop an updated pages-articles .xml.bz2 file into the drop/ directory and start the server again.
+  Simply kill the server, drop an updated pages-articles .xml.bz2 file with a newer timestamp in its filename (e.g: enwiki-20110803-pages-articles will replace enwiki-20110403-pages-articles) into the drop/ directory and start the server again.

+  Alternately, if you aren't using timestamps in the filenames, run ForceUpdate.sh